scottyTwoskip/milestone-project-3/README.md

 - [react-scripts](https://www.npmjs.com/package/react-scripts): Scripts and configuration used by Create React App.
 - [web-vitals](https://www.npmjs.com/package/web-vitals): Library for measuring web vitals.

+## Bugs

+Logout function only works after you refresh the page.

-## Bugs and Unfinished Functionality
+## Unfinished Functionality

+Sidebar has "bubbles" that are supposed to track the amount of workouts submitted for each category.

 ## Contributing